-[UPDATE, 4/8/20] The statutes and rules do not currently allow claiming these as allowable transportation reimbursable costs.
+[UPDATE, 5/27/20] The Vermont statutes and rules do not currently allow claiming these as allowable transportation costs for reimbursement.
 However, please use Project Code 19000000 to track COVID-19-related expenses.
-The legislature is aware of this as an issue and is considering it.
+The legislature is aware of this as an issue and is considering an appropriate statutory change.